statamic/docs/content/collections/docs/docker.md

 ## Starting and Stopping Sail

 :::tip
-**Before starting Sail**, you should ensure that no other web servers or databases are running on your local computer.
+**Before starting Sail**, ensure that no other web servers or databases are running on your local computer.
 :::

-To start all of the Docker containers defined in your site's `docker-compose.yml` file, you should execute the up command:
+To start all of the Docker containers defined in your site's `docker-compose.yml` file, execute the up command:

 ``` shell
 ./vendor/bin/sail up
 ```

-To start all of the Docker containers in the background, you may start Sail in "detached" mode:
+To start all of the Docker containers in the background, start Sail in "detached" mode:

 ``` shell
 ./vendor/bin/sail up -d
 ```

-Once the application's containers have been started, you may access the project in your web browser at: http://localhost.
+Once the application's containers have been started, your project can be accessed in the browser at: http://localhost.

-To stop all of the containers, you may simply press Control + C to stop the container's execution.
-Or, if the containers are running in the background, you may use the stop command:
+To stop all of the containers, press `Control` + `C`.
+Or if the containers are running in the background, use the stop command:

 ``` shell
 ./vendor/vin/sail stop